rockettheme/docs/Docs/joomla/templates/chimera/demo_module_9.md

 ![][demo]

-The **RokSprocket Showcase** module used near the top of the front page is a great way to feature some of your site's more notable articles or areas of interest.
+The **RokSprocket Features** module used here is a great way to feature some of your site's more notable articles or areas of interest.

 We utilized the **Simple** Content Provider, linking each item in the RokSprocket module to an article.
 The **Title**, **Description**, and **Image** fields in each article have been altered.
 A few examples of these article changes can be found below, excluding the **Image** fields which will likely not work on your local copy as the links will be different.